 The ecommerce industry is always changing and this year has been no different.
 More than ever, merchants are creating and/or improving their ecommerce businesses to meet customers where they are.
 While it may seem like everything in ecommerce is evolving, we narrowed it down to the biggest trends that will affect businesses in the coming months and years.

-Talk to our sales team to learn more about BigCommerce's ecommerce trends that are powering online retail forward.
+to learn more about BigCommerce's ecommerce trends that are powering online retail forward.

 Get expert insights on the go with our biweekly audio series where global thought leaders discuss all things ecommerce — from industry news and trends to growth strategies and success stories.

 We spoke with leaders in the industry about the changes this year and they had a lot to share.
 So, let's explore the biggest ecommerce trends and see where things are headed.

 Augmented reality (AR) has been a complete game changer for ecommerce.
 With this type of technology, shoppers can truly see the item they're shopping for, which helps them make a buying decision.
 AR really changes the shopping experience in specific industries, such as fashion and home decor because the customer can get a better feel for the item without seeing it in-person.

 In 2019, Gartner predicted that 100 million consumers will shop using AR by 2020, so it will be interesting to see how that shakes out next year.